tuminoid/kisakone/doc/upgrade/upgrade_to_20141005.md

-Upgrading to version xxx
+Upgrading to version 2014.10.05:
 ================================

-We need to alter one table.
+We need to alter two tables.
 Upgrade script will read your database settings from `config.php`, no changes required.

 1. Check `upgrade.sql` for intended SQL changes.